Gibson (guitar company): Instruments

+Between 2008 and 2012, the company produced the Gibson ES-359, an upscaled version of the Gibson ES-339, featuring gold hardware, a multi-ply binding on the front and back of the body, and block mother of pearl inlays on the fretboard.
+The Gibson ES-359 closely related to the Gibson ES-335, although the body is smaller than the ES-355, closer to the size of a Les Paul model.
+In terms of electronics, the ES-359 uses what Gibson calls the Memphis Tone Circuit, which preserves the high frequencies as the volume is decreased.

 The Gibson "self-tuning guitar", also known as a "robot model", an option on some newer Les Paul, SG, Flying V and Explorer instruments, tunes itself in about two seconds using robotics technology developed by Tronical GmbH.
 Under the tradename Min-ETune, this device became standard on several models in 2014.

 In 2013, Gibson introduced the Government Series of Les Paul, SG, Flying V, Explorer and ES-335 guitars which were constructed solely of tonewood the US government seized but later returned to Gibson after the resolution of the company's Lacey Act violation in 2011.
 The guitars were finished in "government grey" and also featured decorations which intended to draw attention to the issue of government.
 A year later in 2014, Gibson released the Government Series II of guitars, which were essentially the same as the first series, only finished in a new color: "government tan".

 In 2021, Gibson acquired the iconic electric guitar amplifier brand, Mesa Boogie.

 Factories

 All Gibson-brand guitars are currently made at two facilities, depending on the type of guitar.
 Electric guitars such as the Gibson Les Paul, Gibson ES-335, and the Gibson SG are made in Nashville, Tennessee.
 Until 2019, Semi-acoustic guitars, such as the Gibson ES Series, were made in Memphis, Tennessee, but that operation moved to Nashville during the company's restructuring as they emerged from bankruptcy protection.

 Full acoustic guitars such as the Gibson J Series are made in Bozeman, Montana.
-In 2021-2022, Gibson expanded the Bozeman facility from 23,000 sqft to 48,000 sqft.
+In 2021–2022, Gibson expanded the Bozeman facility from 23,000 sqft to 48,000 sqft.
 The new expansion will be providing 100-200 new job opportunities in the area.
-The Factory itself has been in Bozeman since the 1980's.
+The Factory itself has been in Bozeman since the 1980s.

-While all Gibson branded guitars have always been built in the United States, either at these two or other prior facilities, other brands owned by the Gibson corporation may be made in other facilities, such as Epiphone-branded guitars, which are mostly built in a facility in Qingdao, China.
+While all Gibson-branded guitars have always been built in the United States, either at these two or other prior facilities, other brands owned by the Gibson corporation may be made in other facilities, such as Epiphone-branded guitars, which are mostly built in a facility in Qingdao, China.

 Below are some of the facilities used to produce Gibson instruments, along with years of their operation:

+Gibson App

+The Gibson App (marketed as "Gibson: Learn & Play Guitar") is a mobile guitar-learning platform developed by Swedish music-technology company Zoundio AB in collaboration with Gibson Brands.
+It was released in 2021 for iOS and Android devices.